neelbhandari6/neelbhandari6.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Hello!
-I am a Masters student at [Carnegie Mellon University's Language Technologies Institute](https://www.lti.cs.cmu.edu/), where I'll be specialisaing in the areas of Natural Language Processing and Machine Learning.
+I am a Masters student in the <a href="https://www.lti.cs.cmu.edu/">Language Technologies Institute</a> within the <a href="https://www.cs.cmu.edu/">School of Computer Science</a> at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, where I'll be specialisaing in the areas of Natural Language Processing and Machine Learning.

 profile:
   align: right